-Pacifica encourages students to adopt an interpersonal stance that is curious, tolerant, and flexible, and reflects a mix of doubt vs. certainty.
+Pacifica encourages students to adopt an interpersonal stance that is curious, tolerant, and flexible, and reflects a mix of doubt vs. certainty, to allow for uncertainty, especially in relation to others.

 Curiosity.
-Pacifica encourages a depthful approach to human life.
+Pacifica encourages a depth oriented approach to human life.
 This approach includes emphasis on the fact that many unconscious and sometimes irrational factors contribute to what we see as visible behavior, including our decision making, judgment, core principles, and interpersonal style.
 Indeed, depth psychology encourages focus on becoming aware of these dynamic, unconscious forces before we make decisions based on them.
-The depth approach encourages an evenhanded, emotionally honest willingness to encounter all kinds of different thoughts, opinions, feelings, projections, and emotions in ourselves and in others.
+The depth approach encourages an evenhanded, emotionally honest willingness to encounter varied types of thoughts, opinions, feelings, projections, and emotions in ourselves and in others.
 An attitude of curiosity suggests that we are receptive to these different forces in ourselves and others and that we have a healthy respect for the broad range of things they might mean.
 Expressing curiosity about another person's experience or truth encourages dignity and respect and minimizes the chance for misunderstandings that could breed conflict.

 Tolerance and Compassion.
 Curiosity, as defined above, contributes to tolerance.
 In fact, one could say that tolerance is curiosity in action.
 An attitude of tolerance allows us to communicate across different points of view, value systems, cultural backgrounds, and other differences of perspective.
 Tolerance expresses a willingness to truly experience the truths of another person while holding judgment in abeyance.
 To practice tolerance requires us to avoid pretending that we know what we do not know.
 While we cannot heedlessly express tolerance for all kinds of behavior, we can practice tolerance for all kinds of feelings, thoughts, opinions, and perspectives.
 Even as we all agree upon formal codes of behavior and that certain lines are not crossed when it comes to what we actually do or say, we can and should allow others and ourselves the necessary time, space, respect, and sometimes assistance to develop compassion for multiple and complex perspectives.
+In addition, students are invited to continually examine how their positions of social and personal privilege may have contributed to unconscious difficulties with tolerance of others' feelings, thoughts, opinions, and perspectives.